 Disadvantages of not trimming sugar leaves

-Another huge disadvantage to leaving the sugar leaves on your buds to dry is that he will not be as able to produce concentrates or hash with the excess trim.
-I couldn’t imagine completing a trim and not having some dry ice hash to show for it – learn how to make dry ice hash.
+Another huge disadvantage to leaving the sugar leaves on your buds to dry is that he will not be as able to produce concentrates or hash with the excess trim directly from fresh frozen trimmings.
+I couldn’t imagine completing a trim and not having some form of kief extraction.
+So if you do keep sugar leaves on when you trim cannabis plants make sure to do a dry extraction to salvage what you can.

 3. Leave all leaves on the plant when drying and curing